 The Responsible Bacteria

 As Healthline explains, “Both conditions are caused by an overgrowth of bacteria.
 Chlamydia is caused by an overgrowth of the bacteria Chlamydia trachomatis.
 Gonorrhea is caused by an overgrowth of bacteria called Neisseria gonorrhoeae.”
 Both of these take up residence in the body, growing in the moist environments and using the nutrients the body produces.
-Their presence can, over time, cause both symptoms and longer lasting consequences.
+Their presence can, over time, cause both symptoms and longer-lasting consequences.

-In addition the symptoms listed above, chlamydia and gonorrhea cause a range of different symptoms that may help you to distinguish between the two.
+In addition, the symptoms listed above, chlamydia and gonorrhea cause a range of different symptoms that may help you to distinguish between the two.

-If chlamydia goes untreated, it tends to lead to lead to flu-like symptoms and fever.
+If chlamydia goes untreated, it tends to lead to flu-like symptoms and fever.
 This is very dangerous, as it’s a sign of serious infection.
 Untreated, the consequences can be severe, especially in those who have other STDs or illnesses.
 Watch for signs such as fever or nausea.
 Intense pain in the pelvic area or bleeding between periods are also bad signs.

 Gonorrhea results in heavier bleeding during periods rather than between them, and you may notice pain during sex.